 - OOH Audience research

-- Data analysis, interpretation and insights
+- Data analysis, interpretation and insight

 - Articulate the different digital technologies and the categories /roles of digital communication channels

 - Understand the digital consumer journey and the strategic approach to business acquisition and retention using social media

 - Appreciate digital strategy, digital media selection and measurement